Simple classic rugelach cookies made with only a handful of ingredients. The perfect snack for your guests, or yourself.

 - Preheat oven to 350F/175C and line a baking sheet with parchment paper.

 - Cut dough into three pieces.
 While working with the first piece of dough, place the other pieces in the fridge.
 Roll dough to an 8*12-inch (20*30 cm) rectangle.
 Spread dough with the filling and, starting with the longer edge, roll up to form a log.
 Transfer log to prepared baking sheet.
-Using a knife, make ¾-inch-deep cuts at 1-inch/2.5cm intervals crosswise in dough, but not all the way through, allowing the slices to stay connected (this yields 12-15 pieces for each log).
+Using a knife, make 3/4-inch-deep cuts at 1-inch/2.5cm intervals crosswise in dough, but not all the way through, allowing the slices to stay connected (this yields 12-15 pieces for each log).
 If dough is too soft to cut, let it chill in the fridge for a few minutes before cutting.
 Proceed with the other two pieces of dough in the same manner.
 Place all three logs on the same baking sheet.

 - Bake until golden brown, about 30 minutes.
 Transfer to a wire rack, and while still warm, cut slices all the way through.
 Allow cookies to cool completely.
+Dust with powdered sugar, if desired.
+Store in an airtight container at room temperature for up to 1 week.